 We do not accept:

 Nevada does not issue licenses or ID cards to tourists.
-Other Non U.S. citizens may, or may not, be eligible depending on their specific immigration status.
+Other non U.S. citizens may, or may not, be eligible for a license or a driver authorization card depending on their specific immigration status.

 Email or call your local DMV office before applying for a license.
 Please include the Status Code issued by the U.S. Bureau of Citizenship and Immigration Services.
 The type of license or ID issued is determined by immigration status.